 Everything you touch and feel is only limited to the way that your brain has adapted to the physical world…

-When your nose is clogged up, you won’t be able to smell everything in the room let alone states and country wide…
+When your nose is clogged up, you won’t be able to smell everything in the room let alone states and world wide…

 And your hearing is limited in it’s distance…

-NONE of this is a problem, and in no way is something someone needs to overcome.
+NONE of this is a problem, and in no way is something you need to overcome.

-It is important to know that our senses are limited, and at the same time to know what we know without question.
+It is important to know that our senses are limited, and at the same time to find out what we know what we know without question.

 Which is that of our breathing.
 This very breath.